Each year, 135,000 revellers travel to Glastonbury. And every year, around 400 people have car troubles in the festival’s car parks.

-That’s why our yellow vans and lovely mechanics have been a feature of Glastonbury since it began in 1970, as the event’s official partners.
+That’s why our yellow vans and lovely mechanics have been a feature of Glastonbury since it began 1970, as the event’s official partners.

 Read on for our top tips on driving to Glastonbury, covering everything from how to get there to your festival checklist.

-Where is Glastonbury 2019?
+Where is Glastonbury Festival?

 If you’re wondering where the Glastonbury festival is held, you’re not alone.
 Despite rumours of the festival site moving a few years ago, Glastonbury this year will be in the same place as always.